Phillips Curve Calculator

 However, they might not include inflation in the same way during the calculation procedure.

-What is the difference between the short-run and long-run Philips curves?
+What is the difference between the short-run and long-run Phillips curves?

 The Phillips curve shows the relationship between inflation and unemployment.
 While inflation and unemployment are inversely related in the short run, there is no trade-off in the long run.

-What are the possible Philipps curves in economics?
+What are the possible Phillips curves in economics?

 There are three common forms of Phillips curves in economics:

-- New classical Phillips curve, which follows economic principles based on the classical theoretical model; and
+- New classical Phillips curve, which follows economical principles based on the classical theoretical model; and

 - New Keynesian Phillips curve (NKPC), which is the key building block for the most advanced New Keynesian general equilibrium models.